ripsawridge/site/site/contents/_posts/2019-11-7-transformation.md

 title: The work of transformation
 date: 2019-11-7
 layout: post
-excerpt: "It wasn't until age 47 that I had an experience that demonstrated for me that there is a loving hand 'above' us that can and does reach 'done' to touch us."
+excerpt: "It wasn't until age 47 that I had an experience that demonstrated for me that there is a loving hand above us that can and does reach down to touch us."
 image: /images/mary-jesus.jpg
 ---